Inernesto/content-delivery-network-CDN/README.md

 	```bash
 	sudo nano /etc/hosts
 	```
-	- Add the following lines **(NB: Remember to enable the Virtual Hosts configuration file.
+	- Add the following lines **(NB: Remember to enable the Virtual Hosts configuration file after adding the following lines.
 You can look this up online.)**:
 	```bash
 	127.0.0.1   origin.local
 	127.0.0.1   main-cdn.local